 Thanks for having me on.

-Uh my point I guess I want to make is you know, the media seems to be by far the most powerful asset to the deep state.
+My point, I guess, I want to make is: you know, the media seems to be by far the most powerful aspect of the deep state.

-And uh, you know, when you think about what happens when a coup occurs, uh, what's the first institution uh the uh perpetrators take over and it's the media, and I think they've already done that, and I and I agree with the president that the media is the enemy of the people, and that they they they've uh sort of co-opted the Democrats and morphed them into an anti-American movement.
+And I agree with the president that the media is the enemy of the people and that they've sort of co-opted the Democrats and morphed them into an anti-American movement.

-I I do believe it's anti-American, and and I don't think they're gonna give up, Sean.
+And I don't think they're going to give up, Sean.

 I don't think the deep state will easily give up at all.

-I I think they'll keep going until they either win or lose, because if they give up, think about it, they would just prove to everyone that they're in a sexual and they're they're not able to wield their power uh as expected.
+It would just prove to everyone that they're ineffectual and they're not able to wield their power as expected.

-And the American people, there's a reason why when Donald Trump says they're fake news, those people in the back, fake news that the, you know, at times the audience will just turn around, not violently as the media so desperately wants people to believe, but they'll call them out because the it's a really strange thing in life.
+And the American people, there's a reason why when Donald Trump says they're fake news, those people in the back, fake news, that the, you know, at times the audience will just turn around, not violently, as the media so desperately wants people to believe, but they'll call them out because it's a really strange thing in life.

 How did I not get this before?